nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ```

+## Legal entity

+A self-employed person, company, or organization that has legal rights and obligations.
+Class reused from [Core business vocabulary](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#Agent).

 ## Signatory rights

 Describes mandate that gives power to agent(s) to represent a legal entity trough a post in a legal entity.
 Signatory rights can be defined as free text or structured as machine readable signatory rules.